from bioMONAI.data import *

 In the next cell, we will download the dataset required for this tutorial.
 The dataset is hosted online, and we will use the download_file function from the bioMONAI library to download and extract the files.

-• You can change the output_directory variable to specify a different directory where you want to save the downloaded files.
+output_directoryvariable to specify a different directory where you want to save the downloaded files.- The

 Make sure you have enough storage space in the specified directory before downloading the dataset.